 Committee chairpersons and administration are members of the finance committee.
 Committees and administration are responsible for estimating annual expenses, capital investments and capital replacement reserves.
 Once all budgets are reviewed an approved by the finance committee, the final proposed budget goes to the Board of Directors for their approval.
 The BOD has the final say for additions to and deletions from a finance committee- approved budget.
 The budget is normally approved late in the year which establishes the annual assessment.

+The 2022 annual assessments is $2078.00.
 The annual assessment is billed as soon as the assessment rate is established.
-Typically the assessment is due January 1st.
+Typically the assessment is due January 31st.
 The annual assessment can be paid in full, quarterly or monthly.
-Credit cards are currently not accepted for payment.
+You can pay by check, credit card, money order, cashiers check or ACH.

 Members who do not pay an assessment and/or are behind in payments are considered members not in good standing and do not have the right to use any common ground area or facility (such as the beach, lake, parks, etc.).
 Their gate card is also ‘turned-off’ meaning access is only via the guest gate.
 A collection process is in place to collect past due assessment amounts.